programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Select Comments
 To initiate the steps leading to creating the Wordfish model itself, first select the specific columns that you would like to include in your model.

-The following code selects the comment text (the "uniqueWords" column),the video channel title, the partisan indicator created above, and the commentId that YouTube automatically generates as a unique identifier for each comment.
+The following code selects the comment text (the "uniqueWords" column),the video channel title, the partisan indicator, and the commentId that YouTube automatically generates as a unique identifier for each comment.

 ```
 wfAll <- select(all_data, commentId, uniqueWords, videoChannelTitle, partisan, numbWords)